vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 import { reactive } from 'vue'

 export default {
-  // `setup` is a special hook dedicated for composition API. setup() {
+  // `setup` is a special hook dedicated for the composition API. setup() {
     const state = reactive({ count: 0 })